theobald-software/kb.theobald-software.github.io/content/_yunio/dynamics-with-yunIO.md

 8. Download the service definition (![download-file](/img/contents/yunio/download.png) icon).<br>
 ![yunio-Services-Function-Download](/img/contents/yunio/yunio-run-services-function-download.png){:class="img-responsive" }

+-->

 {: .box-tip }
-**Tip:** It is recommended to test a yunIO service in a REST client before integrating it with Power Automate, see [Running a yunIO Service in Swagger Inspector](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-inspector) or [Running a yunIO Service in Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman).
+**Tip:** It is recommended to test a yunIO service in a REST client before integrating it with Power Automate, see [Running a yunIO Service in Swagger Inspector](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-inspector) or [Running a yunIO Service in Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman). your comment goes here

 ### Setup in Dynamics 365

-Create ... that provides SAP-related fields.
-For this example, create the following columns:
-- Material
-- Plant
-- Quantity
-- Delivery Date
-- Cost Center
+Customize your Salesforce account to provide SAP-related fields:

-- Purchase Requisition Number (when a purchase requisition number is created in SAP, it is written back to this column)
+- Create a field SAP ID.
+Once a customer is created in SAP, the customer number is written back into SAP ID.
+- Company Code, Sales Org, Distribution Channel and Division are organization details required to create the SAP customer.
+- Create a checkbox that indicates if the customer exists in SAP.

+For more information on how to customize fields in Salesforce, see Salesforce Documentation: Create Custom Fields.

+{: .box-note }
+**Note:** Creating *Company Code*, *Sales Org*, *Distribution Channel* and *Division* in Dynamics 365 is optional as they can also be set as static values in Power Automate.

 ![sharepoint-purchase-requisition](/img/contents/yunio/sharepoint-purchase-requisition0.png){:class="img-responsive" }

-For more information on SharePoint lists, see [Microsoft Documentation: Introduction to lists](https://support.microsoft.com/en-us/office/introduction-to-lists-0a1c3ace-def0-44af-b225-cfa8d92c52d7).
+For more information on Dynamics 365, see [Microsoft Documentation: Introduction to lists](https://support.microsoft.com/en-us/office/introduction-to-lists-0a1c3ace-def0-44af-b225-cfa8d92c52d7).

 {: .box-note }
-**Note:** Defining other input parameters in SharePoint is optional as they can also be set as static values in Power Automate.
+**Note:** Defining other input parameters in Dynamics is optional as they can also be set as static values in Power Automate.

-{: .box-tip }
-**Tip:** You can use a Power App form to simplify and validate the SharePoint input, see [Using yunIO Services in Power Apps](https://kb.theobald-software.com/yunio/populating-drop-down-controls-in-power-apps#using-yunio-services-in-power-apps).

 ### Setup in Power Automate